dheijl/swyh-rs/README.md

 Supported audio streaming formats:

-- 16 bit or 24 bit **FLAC** (lossless compression, and I'm using the lowest compression level for performance and latency reasons).
+- 16 bit or 24 bit **FLAC** (lossless compression, I'm using the lowest compression level for performance and latency reasons).
 It is available since version 1.4.0
-- audio/wav (16 bit) with an "infinite length" **WAV** header, available since version 1.3.5
+- audio/wav (16 bit) with a "maximum length" **WAV** header, available since version 1.3.5
 - uncompressed 16 bit **LPCM** format (audio/l16)

 Note that older libsndfile based renderers may not be able to decode the WAV format, because the stream is not "seekable".